Boerger Research Fund in Alzheimer’s Disease and Neurocognitive Disorders — $75,000

 B. The parent institution must demonstrate adequate resources and facilities to carry out the terms of the project.
 Specific involvement by experts outside of Radiology will be looked upon favorably.
 A letter of support from the Department Chairman is required.

-A. The total award amount is up to $75,000 per year (direct costs only), which will be paid in two equal installments on July 1st and January 1st of the year of the award.
-Any portion of the award not utilized should be returned to The Foundation of the ASNR.
-The proposed allocation of award resources (salary support and other research costs) should be specified in a detailed line-item budget submitted with the full proposal.
+A. The total grant amount is up to $75,000 per year (direct costs only), which will be paid in two equal installments on July 1st and January 1st of the year of the grant.
+Any portion of the grant not utilized should be returned to The Foundation of the ASNR.
+The proposed allocation of grant resources (salary support and other research costs) should be specified in a detailed line-item budget submitted with the full proposal.